nesi/support-docs/docs/General/FAQs/Login_Troubleshooting.md

 generated will be invalid.
 Even an error of a few seconds can be enough to invalidate the second factor code.

-If your device can\'t keep time properly for whatever reason, please contact the person or team responsible for supporting it.
+If your device can't keep time properly for whatever reason, please contact the person or team responsible for supporting it.

-### 5. Ensure you\'re not reusing the same 6-digit code from your token.
+### 5. Ensure you're not reusing the same 6-digit code from your token.

 Login will fail if the same 6-digit code<dfn class="dictionary-of-numbers"> is </dfn>used to access the Māui